neverfap-deluxe/nfd-api/content/content_practices/VOL-1-SON--EDIT--P--relax-everything.md

 An important thing to keep in mind with these awareness exercises is that while we're ultimately aiming to develop hard skills, it's also important for us to focus on the introspection aspect of these exercises as well.

 In other words, how these different exercises make us feel as we practice them.

-From an introspection point of view, we're not necessarily trying to 'achieve' anything per-say.
+From an introspection point of view, we're not necessarily trying to 'achieve' anything per-se.

 Instead, what we're merely attempting to do is observe and develop our ability to view ourselves with a more open mind.

 Essentially, it's a very effective way to learn mastery over your thoughts and emotions.

 So whenever you're doing these kinds of exercises, remember to always try and guage how you feel.
 Does the exercise make you feel frustrated?
 Do you think anything at all?